Elementary Gifted and Talented

-- WGES - Elizabeth Irish & Suzanne Moore
+- WGES - Lisa Timmerman & Beth Paschall

 Grades 5-6: Gifted and Talented students in grades 5 through 6 are served through GT English language arts and reading and GT social studies interdisciplinary studies.
+Starting with the 2020-2021 school year, students identified as gifted and talented can also be identified GT in math and science as well.
 GT Specialists inspire students to make connections between their learning and the real world.
 Students are provided opportunities to take responsibility for their own learning and to develop an understanding of global challenges and the impact on the world around them.
 Students are expected to use critical thinking skills to solve problems, communicate ideas and understandings, collaborate with peers, and create meaningful products to demonstrate deep and complex learning.

 A referral must be submitted to the campus before a student can be considered for testing.